Milo Yiannopoulos

-Yiannopoulos worked for far-right news organization Breitbart from 2014 until 2017.
-During this time, Yiannopoulos rose to prominence as a significant voice in the Gamergate controversy.
-In July 2016, he was permanently banned from Twitter for online harassment of actress Leslie Jones.
+Yiannopoulos worked for Breitbart from 2014 to 2017.
+During this time, he rose to prominence as a significant voice in the Gamergate controversy.
+In July 2016, he was banned from Twitter for online harassment of actress Leslie Jones.
 He was permanently banned from Facebook in 2019.
 According to emails by Yiannopoulos leaked by BuzzFeed News in late 2017, Yiannopoulos solicited white nationalists, such as American Renaissance editor Devin Saucier, for story ideas and editing suggestions during his tenure at Breitbart.

-Yiannopoulos has been accused of advocating paedophilia.
-The allegation arose from several video clips in which he said that sexual relationships between 13-year-old boys and adult men and women can be "perfectly consensual" and positive experiences for the boys.
-Following the release of the video clips, Yiannopoulos resigned from his position at Breitbart, his invitation to speak before the Conservative Political Action Conference (CPAC) was revoked, and a contract to publish his autobiography with Simon & Schuster was cancelled.
-Yiannopoulos has said that he is not a supporter of paedophilic relationships and that his statements were merely attempts to cope with his own victimhood, as an object of child abuse by unnamed older men.
+In 2017, video clips circulated of Yiannopoulos stating that sexual relationships between 13-year-old boys and adults could be "perfectly consensual" and positive experiences for adolescents.
+Following backlash, Yiannopoulos resigned his position at Breitbart, his invitation to speak before the Conservative Political Action Conference (CPAC) was rescinded, and Simon & Schuster cancelled a contract to publish his autobiography.
+In response, Yiannopoulos condemned sexual abuse, stated that he was referring to adolescent gay males rather than prepubescent boys, and that his statements reflected a humorous means of handling his own sexual abuse and experience with a priest.

-In 2022, Yiannopoulos served as an intern for Georgia Congresswoman Marjorie Taylor Greene, then worked with musician Kanye West on his 2024 presidential election bid.
+In 2022, Yiannopoulos served as an intern for United States Congresswoman Marjorie Taylor Greene, later working with white nationalist Nick Fuentes, and rapper Kanye West on the latter's short-lived 2024 U.S. presidential election campaign.
+In April 2024, Yiannopoulos was listed as Chief of Staff at Yeezy Apparel, but stepped down on 15 May due to West's announcement of an adult entertainment division at the company.